 “How do I know I’m really learning something?”

 Frequent assessments during the elearning program are the solution to this objection.
 They convey to learners how much they’ve learned and, just as important, which areas need improvement before they progress to the next level.
 Additionally, virtual simulations enable learners to test their knowledge before they apply it in a more pressurized, real-world situation.

 Encourage employees to give feedback as they move through the program.
 In that way, employees see management is invested in their professional development and takes the training seriously.
 It also provides valuable insight into whether the elearning is relevant and imparting the required skills.

 “With all my work, I don’t have the time to complete the training.”

 This may be the hardest objection to overcome.
 Employees today are expected to do many tasks, and online learning may seem to be an added burden.
 Therefore, managers must be respectful of employees’ time and work/life balance.

 If the employee is amenable, he or she can do the program during their off-hours, but that shouldn’t be a requirement.
 But assure them they will not be penalized for completing the elearning during the workweek.
 But make sure they carve out time in their day or week to dive into the program.
 Configure the elearning in short modules so the employee isn’t tied to a computer for hours at a time.

 Work on the big picture

 The best motivation is to create a culture of learning within the organization.
-If employees know that they will benefit from it, that it’s important to the business and that management supports their learning, employees will be invested in taking the courses.
+If employees know that they will benefit from it, that it’s important to the business and that management supports their learning, employees will be invested in training.